oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/cholesky_inversion/README.md

 Given this decomposition, the inverse of A can be computed as A<sup>-1</sup> = (_L_ * (_L*_))<sup>-1</sup> = (_L*_)<sup>-1</sup> * _L_<sup>-1</sup> = ((_L_<sup>-1</sup>)* ) * _L_<sup>-1</sup>.
 Therefore, in order to compute the inverse of A, one can: compute _LI_, the invert of _L_ (triangular matrix) and perform a matrix multiplication of the transpose of _LI_ by _LI_.
 A<sup>-1</sup> = (_LI_*) * _LI_.
-Because A<sup>-1</sup> is going to be symmetric, one can also only compute only half of the values.
+Because A<sup>-1</sup> is going to be symmetric, one can also compute only half of the values.

 ### Matrix dimensions and FPGA resources